Here’s the data we’ll be sharing in this post:

 I’m sensing a lot of raised hands… which is hardly surprising.

-So generally speaking, for every search performed on Bing, ten searches are conducted on Google.
+So for every search performed on Bing, ten searches are conducted on Google.

 Conclusion: Bing still matters.